mikailcf/mikailcf.github.io/light.md

 64 336
 ```

-And for me not to have to build a level editor I've written a simple script for Photoshop to take care of that.
+For me not to have to build a level editor I've written a simple script for Photoshop to take care of that.
 It reads basic layer information, like position and size, and writes an output in the exact same format the game reads.
-It does that based on the layer name (the name defines if it's a hidden block, animated block ou normal block).
+It does that based on the layer name (the name defines if it's a hidden block, animated block or normal block).

 For the soft shadows in the menu I've implemented a simple radial blur based on distance from the light source.
 For the shadows during the level I'm using a combination of polygon drawing, shader for the radial light and rendering based on the stencil buffer.

 Here's a video demonstration:

-<iframe width="640" height="361" src="https://www.youtube.com/embed/K80JfZgXPwM" frameborder="0" allowfullscreen></iframe>
+<iframe width="500" height="300" src="https://www.youtube.com/embed/K80JfZgXPwM" frameborder="0" allowfullscreen></iframe>